Law School Pro Bono Programs - Location of Programs

 The Pro Bono Program is housed in the Economic Justice Institute, the University of Wisconsin Law School's civil legal clinic that addresses economic inequality and poverty.

 Valparaiso University: Valparaiso University Law School

 Vermont Law School: Vermont Law School

 The Office of Career Strategy and Advancement.
 See http://www.law.villanova.edu/studentservices/careerstrategy/

 Wake Forest University: Wake Forest University School of Law

 The Pro Bono Project and Public Interest Initiative are located in the Worrell Professional Center on the main campus of Wake Forest University.
-The office of the Director of Outreach is located on the third floor of the Worrell Professional Center.
+The office of the Director of Outreach is located in the Smith Anderson Office of Community Outreach of on the second floor of the Worrell Professional Center.